jtshed2016/armarium_public/README.md

 `a2ensite armarium`
 `service apache2 reload`

+The application includes the script `dbupdate.py` that will send a request to the LawCat catalog using the query "robbins ms" to retrieve all manuscript records, parse them, and add them to the database.
+In order to update the database automatically with any new manuscripts, this should be added to the server's crontab file to run on a daily basis (or as desired):
+Open crontab:
+`crontab -e`
+Add the following line, save, and quit (this will run daily at 6:00 AM; modify as desired):
+`0 6 * * * /var/www/armarium_public/dbpudate.py`

 At this point, the application should be functioning and available from the root of the domain.